persicomaria/career_test/doc/Masaryk_University_Recetox.md

 has been applied by Ondrej and other collaborators in this other publication: [Antimicrobials Shape](https://pubs.acs.org/doi/10.1021/acs.est.5c04159)

 ## MicrobiomeAnalysis

 ### Microbiome Datasets Are Compositional: And This Is Not Optional

-"Microbiome datasets Are Compositional: And This Is Not Optional" is the title of a publication by the author G.Gloor.

 - In House datasets analysis

-  - my original literature selection about this topic
+  - my original literature selection about this topic: "Microbiome datasets Are Compositional: And This Is Not Optional" is the title of a publication by the author G.Gloor.
-  - my contribution to this topic
+  - my contribution to this topic: [TxProfilesAsCompVectors](https://gitlab.ics.muni.cz/241325/CompositionalDataAnalysis/)

 #### Example Workflows

-- in House Dataset FYOL
+- *in house* dataset `FYOL` and `STOIK`